ESMValGroup/ClimaNet/docs/code_math_description.md

 - Reshape latent tokens
 - Apply 1x1 convolution to mix features
 - Use transposed convolution to upsample to original spatial size
+- Applies a convolutional refinement block to smooth patch boundaries.
 - Apply convolutional head for final output
 - Optionally mask out land regions
 - Add scale and bias to output